-The Auxiliary is a volunteer civilian organization established by Congress and administered by the Coast Guard.
-Members need to be aware of the organization as intended by the Congress.
-From these basic laws come the authority of the Commandant to promulgate pertinent instructions and regulations to administer properly the Auxiliary within the framework of the Coast Guard.
-Title 14 USC - Coast Guard provides the basis for authorization of the Auxiliary.
+The Auxiliary is a volunteer organization established by Congress and administered by the Coast Guard.
+Members need to be aware of the organization as intended by Congress.
+From basic laws comes the authority of the Commandant to promulgate pertinent instructions and regulations to administer the Auxiliary properly within the framework of the Coast Guard.
+Title 14 United States Code (USC)-Coast Guard provides the basis for authorization of the Auxiliary.

-For further information on regulations and policies, read the following Sections in Chapter 5 of the Auxiliary Manual or New Member Reference Guide:
+For further information on regulations and policies, read Chapter 5 of the Auxiliary Manual or New Member Reference Guide: